 If you are already using Google's Gmail Postmaster Tools, guess what!
 You can share read-only access to this valuable data!
 (If you aren't already signed up for Gmail Postmaster Tools, see our tutorial on how to sign up for Google's Gmail Postmaster Tools.)
 There are any number of reasons that you might want to give someone else access to your data; here at SuretyMail we use it to review our customers' inboxing versus spam-foldering at Gmail so that we can help them fix anything that may be causing them to not achieve the best inboxing possible.

-Increasing email deliverability is both an art and a science, and to really get results, you need to have some expertise in both.
-And of course, that's one of the reasons that many companies pay someone to do it for them - be it an in-house email deliverability expert, an outside company such as ours, or a combination of both.
+Improving email deliverability rates is both an art and a science, and to really get results you need to have some expertise in both.
+And of course, that's one of the reasons that many companies pay someone to do it for them, be it an in-house email deliverability expert, an outside company such as ours, or a combination of both.
+But there are some fairly simple things that you can do on your own to help monitor and improve email deliverability, no experience needed!
+Here are three things that you can do that can make a big difference to your email deliverability rate, and all they will cost you is your time.

 We have officially rolled out our Feedback Loop Reports service today, with its own spiffy section on our website, and we couldn't be prouder.